SajjadAhmad14/slate/source/index.html.md

 ### Request Body

-No request body is required to pass with request.
+No request body is required for a successful API response.

 <aside class="success">
 Success — a code 200 is rendered with the data!